resentment is a powerful force. so is a blackout.

 “You know,” she says finally, arms folded tightly across her chest, “your ability to emotionally shut down the second things don’t go your way is actually second to none.”

 “Right.
-Because this conversation has been incredibly productive so far,” he spits out, the sarcasm in his voice sharp enough to cut through the apartment.
+Because this conversation has been incredibly productive so far,” he spits out, the sarcasm sharp enough to cut through the apartment.

 “Don’t speak to me in that tone.”